Readri205/MS3_Plant_Manager/testing.md

 ## User stories

-The user stories are annotated below to describe actual functionality.
-Screenshot images of the site have been provided in the main [README.md](https://github.com/Readri205/MS3_Plant_Manager/blob/master/README.md).
 A [Functional User Tests by Browser](#functional-user-tests-by-browser) testing schedule has been prepared and is shown below.
 User functionality has been tested across four key web browsers; Chrome, Safari, MSEdge, Opera and Internet Explorer.
 Internet Explorer has returned 'test fails' but it is expected that any Internet Explorer users will upgrade to MS Edge or migrate to other mainstream browsers.

 ### Functional User Tests by Browser